Removing a Child from the Home of Prospective Adoptive Parent(s)

 2. Designated prospective adoptive parent(s)

-3. Current caregiver, if he/she may have met the threshold criteria to be designated as a prospective adoptive parent
+3. Current caregiver, if they may have met the threshold criteria to be designated as a prospective adoptive parent

 4. Child’s attorney